 III.
-Membership
+Membership - removes fee, streamlines

-All residents of the NOBL area, owners of property in the NOBL area, and businesses located in the NOBL area are members of NOBL.
-Any member of the NOBL area can become a voting member only upon payment of the NOBL annual dues.
-A voting NOBL member shall only be entitled to

-one (1) vote.
+Any inhabitant, property owner or business within the NOBL boundary are members.

 IV.
 General Membership Meetings

-A. Frequency
+A. Frequency - reduces from 2 to 1

-There shall be a minimum of two (2) general membership meetings held per year, one of which shall be in the spring and the other in the fall, on dates established by the Board of Directors.
+There shall be a minimum of one (1) general membership meetings held per year, on a date established by the Board of Directors.

-B. Purpose
+B. Purpose - removes spring goals meetings

 The purpose of the fall meeting shall be the election of the Board of Directors.
-The second general meeting will be conducted to state organizational goals, and to conduct any other business as deemed necessary.

-C. Notice of General Meeting
+C. Notice of General Meeting - broadened to include postcard option, lengthen notice

-Notice of General Membership Meetings, setting forth the date, time and place of the General Meeting, shall be published in any newsprint or electronic media readily available to the public for which NOBL serves and posted in the NOBL office at least ten (10) days prior to the scheduled date.
+Notice of General Membership Meetings, setting forth the date, time and place of the General Meeting, shall be published in any print or electronic media readily available to the public for which NOBL serves and posted in the NOBL office at least thirty (30) days prior to the scheduled date.

-D. Voting Privileges
+D. Voting Privileges - removes dues, adds membership mechanism

-All NOBL voting members are entitled to vote at General Meetings upon showing proof of current membership and payment of the annual dues.
+All NOBL members who provide contact information are entitled to vote at General Meetings; the NOBL board may establish procedures for viewing proof of current membership.

-E. Special Meetings
+E. Special Meetings - makes rarer, require number not %, time for notice might have been for special board meetings?

-Special meetings of the general membership may be called by the Chairperson at any time and may also be called upon written request to the Board of Directors of at least one-third (1/3) of the current voting members of the general membership.
-Notice shall be published in advance of the date for such a meeting.
+Special meetings of the general membership may be called upon written request to the Board of Directors of at least twenty five (25) members.
+Notice shall be published at least three (3) days in advance of the date for such a meeting.
 The purpose of such a meeting shall be stated and no other business shall be conducted.
-The purpose shall be cleared and approved by the Executive Committee.

-F. Elections
+F. Elections - simplifies and clarifies

-The new Board members shall take office at the next regular Board meeting following the election.
-The Board of Directors shall consist of nine (9) representatives.
+Each year there will be three (3) open seats for terms of three (3) years on the Board of Directors.
+The new Board members shall take office at the next regular meeting following the election.

-Each year there will be three (3) open seats for the annual election.

-NOBL elections will work on a tier system: Longer year terms shall go to those elected Directors that receive the most votes and work downward to those that receive the least votes.
-In the event of a tie, a vote of the NOBL voting members then present shall determine who serves which term of office.

-G. Nominating Process
+G. Nominating Process - adds candidate qualifications, slate option

-A. A nominating committee shall be formed by the Board of Directors, excluding those running for re-election.
-The purpose of the nomination committee is to select candidates for Board election and to oversee regular and special elections.

-Nominations for board vacancies shall be accepted no later than ten (10) days prior to the next general membership meeting.
+1. A nominating committee shall be formed by the Board of Directors, excluding those running for re-election.
+The purpose of the nominating committee is to evaluate candidates for Board election and to oversee elections; it may propose a slate of candidates for adoptions by the general membership.
+Candidates shall not have served more than three (3) consecutive years to be considered for an immediate subsequent term.
+Those individuals interested in serving on the Board should notify the nominating committee no later than thirty (30) days prior to the next general membership meeting.
+Should the committee propose a slate of candidates, another individual must nominate the interested indivdiual from the floor during the general membership meeting.

-B. Unscheduled vacancies shall be filled from a list of previous approved candidates and any others nominated by any board member.
-The Executive Committee will review the credentials of all new nominees and present the slate at the next meeting for vote by the board.

-H. Maximum Service

-No individual shall serve more than six (6) consecutive years on the Board of Directors.

-I. Attendance Requirements

-All Board members shall attend all regular meetings.
-Unexcused absence of a Board member from any two (2) consecutive meetings shall be considered a declaration of resignation.
-An excused absence constitutes notification to staff or board member preferably 24 hours prior to meeting.

-V. Board of Directors
+MOVE unscheduled vacancies, maximum service and attendance reqs

+V. Board of Directors - remove redundancy, move removal.
+MAIN CHANGE: vacancies fill remainder of elected term, not just to next election.
+Also puts non-compensation line here.